YoranBrondsema/yoranbrondsema/content/post/20190610-sharpe-ratio-analysis-of-my-portfolio.md

 can translate risk, which is an abstract notion, into a single number?

 The Sharpe ratio finds its origins in the capital asset pricing model (CAPM).
-This model posits that the risk of an investment equals its volatility.
-Investments that have big fluctuations, such as cryptocurrencies, are considered risky.
+This model posits that the risk of an investment equals its volatility and considers investments that have big fluctuations, such as cryptocurrencies, to be risky.

 From statistics, we know that we can use the standard deviation to compute the volatility of an investment.
 We now come to the formula for the Sharpe ratio: